venkyg88/wdpr-validators-android/README.md

 ##checkNumber(Object number)

-Checker method to determine whether the input is a number, and returns a empty list on success otherwise return a list of applicable error messages on failure.
+Checker method to determine whether the input is a number which returns an empty list on success or a list of applicable error messages on failure.

 **Params**
 - number `Object`

-**Returns** `List<String`
+**Returns** `List<String`>

 **Usage:**